Guest Post by Willis Eschenbach

 Plus the whole area from Fiji to Tonga is volcanic.
-At one point we saw a giant collection, miles square, of floating rocks, pumice from some underwater volcano.
+At one point we saw a giant collection, miles square, of floating rocks, pumice from some underwater volcano working its slow way to the surface.
 We steered clear, the pumice clogs up the engine cooling water intakes, it’s murder on ship’s engines.
 And at another point, we ran alongside a bubbling area of disturbed water, a sight I’d never witnessed before.
 The charts showed deep water there, but our depth sounder said much shallower.
 Another island in the making, a volcano pushing out lava somewhere below the surface … we didn’t drive over the top, just ran along in the clear water alongside.

 But all good things must come to an end, and one lovely morning we crept slowly through the reefs and the coral heads to the harbour at Nuku’alofa, Tonga.
 I spent the morning transferring the plot from the radar to the chart, to monitor our progress through a narrow channel with coral heads on either side.
 Finally, we pulled up in the inner harbour, dropped anchor, hoisted the “Q” flag to signal we were awaiting customs and immigration.

 Now, Ross had brought the boat to Tonga to do a job, and the Tongan authorities knew about that, so the boat was good.
 And there were no problems with Customs, we didn’t have booze or firearms or anything on board.

 But when the Immigration man took a look at the crew list, his face darkened.
 “Is this man on board?” he demanded angrily, pointing at a name.